intentor/adic/README.md

 Binds the key type to a singleton of itself or some type on a new game object.

-**Note**: to prevent references to destroyed objects, only bind to game objects that won't be destroyed in the scene.
+**Good practice:**: to prevent references to destroyed objects, only bind to game objects that won't be destroyed in the scene.

 ```cs
 //Binding to itself...